-Creating and configuring your project
+# Creating and configuring your Azure DevOps project

-Once the Setting up integration at global level with Azure DevOps is complete, you can create your SonarQube Community Build project by importing your Azure DevOps repository.
+Once the [Setting up Azure DevOps integration at global level](/sonarqube-community-build/devops-platform-integration/azure-devops-integration/setting-up-integration-at-global-level.md) with Azure DevOps is complete, you can create your SonarQube Community Build project by importing your Azure DevOps repository.
 You can also create it manually but you won’t benefit from the integration features.

-Importing your Azure DevOps repository
+## Importing your Azure DevOps repository <a href="#importing-azdo-repo" id="importing-azdo-repo"></a>

 To import your repository, you need the Create Projects permission in SonarQube Community Build.